 The Director shall be evaluated by the Board of Directors each year according to criteria and a process reviewed and agreed by the Board of Directors and Director at the beginning of each school year.
-A copy of the evaluation shall be kept in the Board of Directors's file of Executive Session minutes, maintained by the Board Secretary.
+A copy of the evaluation shall be kept in the Board Chair's file of Board documents.

-5.43 Evaluation of faculty and staff
+5.43 Evaluation of Faculty and Staff

-The annual evaluation of employees is a rigorous transparent process, using standards-based evaluation tools or rubrics for all staff groups, including administrators.
+The written annual evaluation of employees is a rigorous transparent process, using growth oriented evaluation tools or rubrics for all staff groups.

-5.44 Evaluation of consultants and contracted services
+5.44 Appraisal of Consultants and Contracted Services